XRPLF/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 Traditionally, an escrow is a contract between two parties to facilitate risky financial transactions.
 An impartial third party receives and holds funds, and only releases them to the intended recipient when conditions specified by the contract are met.
 This method ensures both parties meet their obligations.

 The XRP Ledger takes escrow a step further, replacing the third party with an automated system built into the ledger.
 An escrow locks up XRP, which can't be used or destroyed until conditions are met.

-You can set an escrow to release:
+## Types of Escrow

+The XRP Ledger supports three types of escrow:

-- When a certain amount of time passes.
+- **Time-based Escrow:** Funds only become available after a certain amount of time passes.
-- After meeting cryptographic conditions.
-- After a combination of both.
+- **Conditional Escrow:** This escrow is created with a corresponding condition and fulfillment.
+The condition serves as a lock on the funds and won't release until the correct fulfillment key is provided.
+- **Combination Escrow:** This escrow combines the features of time-based and conditional escrow.
+The escrow is completely inaccessible until the specified time passes, after which the funds can be release by providing the correct fulfillment.

 ## Escrow Lifecycle